Henry Robertson

 Henry Robertson (11 June 1816 – 22 March 1888) was a Scottish mining engineer and prolific railway builder, industrialist and Liberal Party politician.
 He was head of Brymbo Steelworks, Wrexham.
-He was co-founder of Beyer-Peacock, with Charles Beyer, and Richard Peacock.
+He was the co-founder of Beyer-Peacock, with Charles Beyer, and Richard Peacock.
 His son Sir Henry Beyer Robertson was knighted by Queen Victoria for the achievements of his father.

 Biography

 The son of Duncan Robertson, he was born in Banff, Aberdeenshire on 16 January 1816, and educated at King's College, Aberdeen University, and graduated M.A.
 He was initially to enter the ministry but turned to engineering.

 Career

 He started as a railway contractor securing some contracts at Port Glasgow, under Joseph Locke.

-On the offer of a Scottish bank to invest in the North Wales mineral district in 1842, Robertson ventured south, and purchased Brymbo Iron works and colliery, formerly owned by John Wilkinson.
-Robertson decided for the venture to succeed he needed to build a railway from Brymbo to Connah's Quay to export the coal and iron.
+On the offer of a Scottish bank to invest in the North Wales mineral district in 1842, Robertson ventured south, and purchased Brymbo Iron Works and colliery, formerly owned by John Wilkinson.
+Robertson decided that for the venture to succeed he needed to build a railway from Brymbo to Connah's Quay to export the coal and iron.
 This became the North Wales Mineral Railway, which runs from Wrexham to Chester, with a branch to Brymbo.
 At Chester he had access to the Birkenhead Joint Railway and its associated docks.